janniepandie/Team6HEREHackathon/README.md

 ```
 npx http-server
 ```
-4. Navigate to http://localhost:8080/map.html to see the results!
+4. Navigate to http://localhost:8080/map.html in your browser to see the results!
 The map's pin colors correlate to the number scenario the WSIGN406 error has been identified with.
 - Red: Scenario 1
 - Blue: Scenario 2